MAROON: A Dataset for the Joint Characterization of Near-Field High-Resolution Radio-Frequency and Optical Depth Imaging Techniques: Related Work

 \subsection{Fusion of RF and Optical Sensors in Close Range}

 Knowledge about complementary strengths is important for both, sensor characterization and sensor fusion.
-Research on multimodal sensor fusion in close range is very limited and mostly focused on capturing humans.
+While significant research efforts have been devoted to the field of autonomous driving\,---\,where radar sensors primarily operate in their respective far field\,---\,research on multimodal sensor fusion in close range is very limited and mostly focused on capturing humans.

 Zewge et al.~\shortcite{fusion_zewge_2019} perform people tracking with a $4 \times 3$ MIMO radar and an active stereo camera.
 Similarly, Lee et al.~\shortcite{lee_2023} propose a method for human pose estimation, which utilizes the data acquired from two $4 \times 3$ MIMO radars synchronized with a monocular RGB camera.
 Both works do not utilize radar imaging methods due to the limited resolution.
 More similar to ours, Chen et al.~\shortcite{fusion_chen_2023} use a high resolution $48 \times 48$ MIMO radar and an RGB camera for human body reconstruction.